Skip to content

 • New commits pushed to the BSR are automatically assigned to the default label if no other label is provided.
 However, we recommend explicitly associating labels when pushing instead of relying on the default label.

-• A commit made to a label that is the default label at the time of push will become the latest released commit for generated SDKs.
+• A commit made to a label that's the default label at the time of push becomes the latest released commit for generated SDKs.

 The initial default label for a repository is main.